A Joint Model and Data Driven Method for Distributed Estimation: Binary Quantization Scheme

-\begin{Remark} Based on the MMSE criterion, problems \eqref{loss function: 1} and \eqref{loss function: 2} imply that the optimal quantizer design is independent of the FC design and the optimal FC design is obtained based on the optimal quantizer.
-For the practical scenario that the quantizer and FC are separated in space, a sequential deep learning training method to obtain optimal $G_{\Phi}$ and $F_{\Psi}$ is proposed in the next subsection. \end{Remark}
+Then, by adopting the DNNs, optimization problems \eqref{noise case: minimize mmse 3} and \eqref{minimize mmse 4} are rewritten as \eqref{loss function: 1} and \eqref{loss function: 2}. \begin{Remark} Based on the MMSE criterion, problems \eqref{loss function: 1} and \eqref{loss function: 2} imply that the optimal quantizer design is independent of the FC design and the optimal FC design is obtained based on the optimal quantizer.
+For the practical scenario that the quantizer and FC are separated in space, the regular joint training method of the two modules a sequential deep learning training method to obtain optimal $G_{\Phi}$ and $F_{\Psi}$ is proposed in the next subsection.
+Notice that the sequential training \end{Remark}